carpentries/lesson-example/files/ReadMe.md

-Other files that are needed for the lesson content goes here.
+Other files that are needed for the lesson content is placed into this directory.